mattheworiordan/ably-cli/prd.md

 - Whenever a topic (or command with sub-commands) exists with as a plural, such as `ably accounts`, as a convenience, we should ensure anyone typing in `ably account` mistakenly will still be directed to the same command and sub-commands.
 So `ably account` and `ably account stats`, for example, will work without exactly the same as `ably accounts` and `ably accounts stats` with all supported arguments.
 The singular version however will not be visible in any commands that list topics or commands thus ensuring the CLI is not polluted with these convenience aliases, that is they are effectively hidden and not discoverable.
 - oclif supports two styles of commands, either with spaces delimiting the commands such as `ably account stats` or colons delimiting the commands such as `ably account:stats`.
 This CLI uses spaces only and all documentation and helpers in the command files must use spaces consistently.
+- If a user issues a command to any topic (commmands with sub-commands), as a convenience the CLI should show the list of commands available with simple descriptions and simple examples where applicable.
+For example, calling `ably accounts` should show the list of all sub-commands.

 ### Documentation